mathsman5133/coc.py/docs/api.rst

     :param player: The player in question
     :type player: :class:`SearchPlayer`

-.. _on_player_versus_attacks_change:
+.. _on_player_versus_attack_change:

-Player Versus Attacks Change
+Player Versus Attack Change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. py:function:: on_player_versus_attacks_change(old_attacks, new_attacks, player)
+.. py:function:: on_player_versus_attack_change(old_attacks, new_attacks, player)

-    This event is called when a player's versus attacks count changes.
+    This event is called when a player's versus attack count changes.

-    :param old_attacks: The player's old versus attacks count
+    :param old_attacks: The player's old versus attack count
     :type old_attacks: int
-    :param new_attacks: The player's new versus attacks count
+    :param new_attacks: The player's new versus attack count
     :type new_attacks: int
     :param player: The player in question
     :type player: :class:`SearchPlayer`